Before you can deploy RSA NetWitness® Platform in the Amazon Web Services (AWS) you need to:

 - Make sure that you have a NetWitness Platform "Throughput" license.

 For packet capture in AWS, you can purchase either of the following Third-Party solutions.
 If you engage one of these third-parties, they will assign an account representative and a professional services engineer to you who will work closely with RSA Support.

 AWS instances have the same functionality as the NetWitness Platform hardware hosts.
 RSA recommends that you perform the following tasks when you set up your AWS environment.

-- Based on the resource requirements of the different components, follow best practices to use the system and dedicated storage Elastic Block Store (EBS) Volumes appropriately.
+- Based on the resource requirements of the different components, follow the best practices to use the system and the dedicated storage Elastic Block Store (EBS) Volumes appropriately.

 - Build Concentrator directory for index database on the Provisioned IOPS SSD.

 The following diagrams illustrate some common AWS deployment scenarios.
 In the diagrams, the:

 - GigaVUE Series (Gigamon® Solution) is an agent-based solution that uses Tunneling (implemented by the NetWitness Platform administrator) to facilitate packet data capture in AWS.